codesharedot/quantum-resistant-ledger-price/README.md

-# ocean-protocol price
+# flo price

-Gets the ocean-protocol price with Python (from JSON).
+Gets the flo price with Python (from JSON).

 https://pythonbasics.org